Presentation, Marking and Feedback Standards

 - The aims of marking and feedback at AGFS are therefore to:

-- informs pupil progress
+- inform pupil progress

 - Written marking supplements the extensive list of other methods deployed at AGFS to give scholars feedback: